remi-espie/yet-another-discord-webhook-planner/README.md

-# Yet Another Discord WebHook Planner
+# 📅 Yet Another Discord WebHook Planner

-## What is this?
+## What is this ❓

 This is a simple Discord WebHook Planner, which allows you to fetch your events from a .ics online and display them in a Discord through a webhook.